entavelis/thesis/README.md

     - Propagate only reconstruction error at decoders
 - Use 256x256 image sizes instead of 128x128
 - Randomly crop images for normalization
+- Train first one and then the other
+- Train only the encoders on some steps
+- Try Variational AE

 ![](abstract/media/pretraining.png)